Introduction

 You do not need a luxury spa.

-Yourself do not need expensive tools.
+Do not require expensive tools.

 You can keep it simple.

-1. Use a Diffuser
+1. Use a diffuser.

 Add water.